Renault Kangoo: Argentina

 The first-generation Kangoo was produced in Argentina from 1998 to 2018.
 The panel van production was launched in 1998, and the passenger model in 2001.
 It received a first facelift in 2008.
 A second facelift internally codenamed VLL ("Very Long Life") was unveiled in 2013 exclusively for the Argentine market, featuring styling cues from Renault's then-current design language.
 It was discontinued in 2018 to make way for its replacement, based on the Dokker, after 374 591 units had been produced in Argentina for the local market, and some other Latin America countries (Brazil, Uruguay, Paraguay, Colombia, Chile, Mexico and Cuba).

 Engines

-The Kangoo and Kangoo Express was/is available with a choice of multiple engines:
+The Kangoo and Kangoo Express were available with a choice of multiple engines: